kolomiytsevs/gratitude-aptitude/README.md

 # Gratitude Aptitude - Gratitude New Tab Chrome Extension

 Thanks for viewing my repository.
-This is a chrome extensionw hich replaces the default new tab with a greeting and a fully functioning gratitude journal, intended to make your life that bit happier.
+This is a chrome extension which replaces the default new tab with a greeting and a fully functioning gratitude journal, intended to make your life that bit happier.
 Inspired by the Momentum dashboard, with a gratitude journal slide out panel along with some feature which I really missed from the default new tab - specifically the quick link to gmail along with the google app dropdown which I use regularly to access sites such as YouTube.

 You can view and install my dashboard in the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/gratitude-aptitude/jnjclhcllckpffefgaibgmkaehdibppo?authuser=0&hl=en) or clicking on the image down below for a video demo an some technical insights into my development process.